hvqzao/burp-flow/README.md

 ## Changelog

+2017-03-09 - 1.09
+- "display only requests with responses" should now work properly
+- url field is now wider by default
+- url field contains query pararameters when present
+- "populate with requests from proxy history" option added

-2016-10-17 - 1.06 - updated filter popup UI, extension is now initialized with current Proxy history.
+2016-10-17 - 1.06
+- updated filter popup UI, extension is now initialized with current Proxy history.
 Detach window button have current extension version in its tool tip.

 ## Download